schirinos/uberbackbone/README.md

 * Automatically cache jQuery objects on template dom elements labeled with ***data-bind*** attributes
 * Model-View binding using [Stickit](https://github.com/NYTimes/backbone.stickit) or
 [Rivets](https://github.com/mikeric/rivets)

-### Stickit
-Use the uberbackbone.js file to get binding with Stickit.

-### Rivets
-Use uberbackbonerivets.js to use Rivets.

 ## UberBackbone.ListView
 Provides boilerplate and helper methods to create list based backbone view.